sushiroll4093/clone/Quick-Start.md

 sudo apt-get install g++
 ```

-After installing postgres, you will need to set your system username as a postgres user.
-You can do so by running the following command (and yes, you do want to enroll yourself as a superuser):
+After installing postgres, you will need to set your system username as a postgres superuser.
+You can do so by running the following commands:

 ```
-sudo -u postgres createuser $USER
+sudo -u postgres createuser $USER sudo -u postgres psql -c "alter user $USER with superuser" postgres
 ```

 Once you have installed Bundler, Ruby Gems, configured your *GEM_HOME*, **please navigate to the Canvas application root**, where you can install all of the Canvas dependencies using Bundler.